gluap/pycamoverlay/Readme.md

 # Raspberry pi dashcam
 This project contains software to record video in sync with GPS and other data on a raspberry pi and later add  a HUD-Like overlay with map and GPS information in post processing.
 There are lots of dependencies.

+Find a demo video of what this project does on: https://www.youtube.com/watch?v=swLGyjKVgmQ False colors are caused by the camera, which is a model without infrared filter.

 ## requirements for recording on the pi
 * gpsd
 * picamera